shiakahmed/jenk-learn/README.md

 hello this is the test jenkins readme
 This is the line to test build periodically
 Third line to test build poll SCM
+Line added for email notification for failed builds